 However, the successes were relatively small in scale compared to the overall increases in ACS admissions over the past decade.
 It appears that emergency admission for these conditions have increased more or less in line with the rise in total emergency admissions, suggesting that our efforts to reduce emergency admissions have in general not been successful.
 The increases are greatest in relatively non-specific diagnoses and are associated with older people.

-In addition to the national trends, we are also looking in detail at the patterns of changes in ACS admission across the country.
-We are particularly interested in what these patterns can tell us about the overall quality of preventive care and we plan to look at the links between measures of deprivation and ACS admission as well as trying to explain some of the variation seen across the UK.
+In addition to the national trends, we looked in detail at the patterns of changes in ACS admission across the country.
+We were particularly interested in what these patterns could tell us about the overall quality of preventive care.
+The links between measures of deprivation and ACS admission, and the extent to which it can help explain some of the variation seen across England, were also examined.

-The Nuffield Trust will publish these findings in 2013 as part of a wider programme of work looking at changes in the quality of care.
-This is likely to be of interest to policy-makers, health service managers, commissioners and the wider health service.
+These findings were published in October 2013 – visit the QualityWatch website to download the report and access additional resources.
+This work is likely to be of interest to policy-makers, health service managers, commissioners and the wider health service.